Standards and Conventions

 - Schema naming convention:

-The Bronze layer stores raw, immutable data as it is ingested from source systems.
-See Data layers and stages for definitions and context.
+The Raw zone stores raw, immutable data as it is ingested from source systems.
+See Data zones and layers for definitions and context.

-In the examples provided - we have opted for domain level catalogs - with schema separation for the lower levels of grain via prefixes. i.e intuitas_engineering_dev.bronze__ods__fhirhouse__dbo__lakeflow
+In the examples provided - we have opted for domain level catalogs - with schema separation for the lower levels of grain via prefixes. i.e engineering__dev.ods__fhirhouse__dbo__lakeflow.encounter

 Operational Data Store (ODS):

-The objective of raw layer conventions is to provide clarity over which zone and stage it belongs, what the data relates to, where it was sourced from, and via what channel it arrived (as there may be nuances in data depending on its channel).
+The objective of raw zone conventions is to provide clarity over which zone, layer, and schema it belongs to, what the data relates to, where it was sourced from, and via what channel it arrived (as there may be nuances in data depending on its channel).

 ODS can be replicated from source systems, or prepared for use from semi/unstructured data via hard-transformation and hence will have these associated conventions: